25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB.md

 Two types of capped collections used are:

-1. `fs.files` is used to store the meta-data.
+1. `fs.files` is used to store the meta-data
-2. `fs.chunks` is used to store the file chunks.
+2. `fs.chunks` is used to store the file chunks

 Example: